 Hosted in June, Carnival of Culture is a celebration of the ethnic diversity within Berlin.
 Representatives from over 70 cultures dress in colourful clothes and dance along the streets during the street fair and parade, whilst there are also performances on purpose-built stages.
 This event, which takes place in early June, attracts approximately one million people, so expect lots of crowds.

 March to May and October to early November have pleasant weather and fewer tourists.
 The fewest visitors are here between November and March; lines are shorter, and you can focus on cultural events.
-There is also the chance to pick up cheaper flights.
+There is also the chance to pick up cheap flights to Berlin.

-Berlin is a cosmopolitan and thriving multicultural city.
+Find a cheap flight to Berlin and visit a cosmopolitan and thriving multicultural city.
 It's Germany's largest city with a reputation for cutting-edge cool.

 Nowhere is this better represented than at Potsdamer Platz.
 This was no-man's land, divided by the Wall, after the Second World War.
 Now, with lots of shiny new buildings, it is a lively commercial and entertainment quarter.
 It is close to the important symbols of "old" Berlin - the Brandenburg Gate and the Reichstag (the original parliament of the German Empire) and the 630-acre Tiergarten Park.